frankkilcommins/SwaggerHub-Portal-Management/README.md

 The action requires the following **repository environment variables** to be configured:
 - `SWAGGERHUB_PORTAL_SUBDOMAIN` - the sub-domain used by your portal
 - `SWAGGERHUB_ORG_NAME` - the SwaggerHub organization housing the APIs and standardization rules

+### Docs as Code PR Commit Validation Action
+This action runs on every commit and every PR to validate the contents and structure of the content to be published to the portal

+The action performs the following jobs:
+1. `spell-check`: Performs spell checking on all of the markdown files under the _products_ folder (**note** to add a list of known good custom words update the ./custom-words.txt file)
+2. `validate-manifests`: Performs a JSON Schema validation check against the defined product manifest.json files to ensure they are correctly specified.
+3. `lint-api`: Performs API standardization checks against each API referenced by a product manifest.json file.
+There is the ability to skip API validation for a specific API product via the productMetadata in the manifest.json.

+### Docs as Code Action
+This action runs on upon merging into `main`.
+It performs all the checks as per above and assuming all validations pass, it then runs then publishes the content to the appropriate SwaggerHub Portal instance.

 The action performs the following jobs:
 1. `spell-check`: Performs spell checking on all of the markdown files under the _products_ folder (**note** to add a list of known good custom words update the ./custom-words.txt file)